 Additionally, the Rhode Island law created a program for restaurants to be designated as “Food Allergy Friendly,” and a public database of restaurants earning that designation .

 HB 2090 was signed into law in 2015, amending §§ 35.1-14 and 35.1-15 of the state code .
 It requires the state Board of Health to include training standards that address food safety and food allergy awareness and safety in its regulations governing restaurants.
 The law also requires the Commissioner of Health to provide materials on food safety and food allergy awareness and safety for the training of restaurant personnel.
 The idea for this Virginia bill was brought to Delegate Mark Keam in January 2014 by 14-year-old Claire Troy, who has food allergies.
 FARE worked with advocates and legislators in that state to support this.

 New York City requires posters with information on food allergy to be placed in food service establishments.
 The posters have to be available in multiple languages, including but not limited to Chinese, English, Korean, Russian, and Spanish.

 The City Council of St. Paul, Minnesota has approved a similar measure.
 The St. Paul poster is modeled after a poster developed by one of FARE’s predecessor organizations, FAAN, and a flier created by the Anaphylaxis and Food Allergy Association (AFAA) of Minnesota.
-Special thanks go out to Hospitality Minnesota, the St. Paul Chamber of Commerce, restaurant industry representatives in Minnesota, and AFAA.

 We hope that other states will follow suit with similar legislation to improve food allergy safety and awareness in restaurants.
 If you'd like to help enact a similar law in your state, Contact Us.